tom-halpin/pe-dojo-book/content/003-design-thinking.md

 ## Learning Outcomes

-This module will give you an introduction to Design Thinking it includes
+This chapter will give you an introduction to Design Thinking it includes

 - An overview of Design Thinking.